DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - HAVAL - Lenght 128, 160, 192, 224, 256 bits
     - MD2 - Lenght 128 bits(16 bytes)
     - MD4 - Lenght 128 bits(16 bytes)
     - MD5 - Lenght 128 bits(16 bytes) 📝(All Message Digest variants have the same hash lenght.
-MD2-5 have been replaced by MD6)
+MD2-5 have been replaced by MD6) The MD5 hash algorithm has known collisions and, as of 2005, is no longer considered secure for use in modern environments
     - SHA-1 - Lenght ✏️160 (a real-world collision attack against SHA 1 was announced in early 2017)
     - SHA-224 - Lenght 224, produces 224-­bit digests
     - SHA-256 - Lenght 256, produces 256-­bit digests (sometimes called SHA 2)